astanley-work/sagemaker-jumpstart-generative-ai-examples/01-stable-diffusion-cats/README.md

 </div>

 Overall, this repository provides users with a powerful tool for generating high-quality images, even with limited datasets.
 The Stable Diffusion technique offers a versatile and efficient way to create customized and imaginative images.

+PHOTO OWNERSHIP:
+- All photos in the 01-stable-diffusion-cats/img directory belong to June Won (junghw@amazon.com)
+- All other photos in 01-stable-diffusion-cats directory were created using stable diffusion